 The African Men for Sexual Health and Rights (AMSHeR), Coalition of African Lesbians (CAL), UHAI-EASHRI and GISHR commend the African Commission for Human and Peoples’ Rights (ACHPR)’s adoption of a resolution on violence against individuals due to their real or perceived sexual orientation and gender identity (SOGI) in Africa at the 55th session of the Commission in Luanda, Angola in May 2014.
 The Resolution contains language specifically addressing SOGI and provides a legal basis of protection for individuals who face violence or the threat of violence due to their sexual orientation and gender identity.
-GIHR has been working in collaboration with African coalitions to advance SOGI-related issues within the ACHPR over the past seven years.
+GIHR has been collaborating with African coalitions to advance SOGI-related issues within the ACHPR over the past eight years.

 Inter-American Convention Against All Forms of Discrimination and Intolerance

 GIHR celebrates the approval of the Inter-American Convention Against All Forms of Discrimination and Intolerance by the 43rd General Assembly of the Organization of American States (OAS) June, 2013 in Antigua, Guatemala.
 The convention represents the first international convention in the Americas and the second worldwide to recognize sexual orientation and gender identity.
-Since 2007, GIHR and the LGBTTTI Coalition working at the OAS have been advocating for the inclusion of sexual orientation and gender identity as protected categories from discrimination in this landmark convention.
+In 2007, GIHR and the LGBTTTI Coalition working at the OAS began advocating for the inclusion of sexual orientation and gender identity as protected categories from discrimination in this landmark convention.